Skip to main content

 Managers

-• coordinates the reception and tutoring activities
+• coordinating induction and academic tutoring activities

 International Relation Committee